daud-io/daud/Game.Robots/readme.md

 # Sensors

-SensorTeam - Helps separate friend from foe. eg. robot.SensorTeam.IsSameTeam(unknownFleet) SensorFish - Describes the location of fish in view SensorFleets - Describes the location and makup of fleets in view SensorBullets - AHHH bullets!
+`SensorTeam` Helps separate friend from foe. eg. robot.SensorTeam.IsSameTeam(unknownFleet)

+`SensorFish` Describes the location of fish in view

+`SensorFleets` Describes the location and makup of fleets in view

+`SensorBullets` AHHH bullets!

-SensorAbandoned - see ships that were left behind after boosting SensorCTF - understand the state of play of Capture the Flag
+`SensorAbandoned` see ships that were left behind after boosting

+`SensorCTF` understand the state of play of Capture the Flag

 # demo video
 https://www.youtube.com/watch?v=pcd3S-bcs60&feature=youtu.be